-I mean as I write this, the weather is gloriously sunny!
-(Although admittedly, this might not be the case in Wales itself).
-Based in Bristol, we’re as close to Wales as you can get, but the UK is famed for its frequent micro climates.
-It may be sunny here, but a mile down the road could be an entirely different story!
+I mean as I write this, the weather is gloriously sunny, but the UK is famed for its frequent microclimates.
+It may be sunny where I am, but a mile down the road could be an entirely different story!

 The Science Behind The Rain Clouds

 The whole of the UK, but particularly Wales is in an unfortunate position due to the location of the jet stream.